LeStegii/cryptography-engineering/homework1/lecture1/server/README.md

 ## Usage

-To run the server, execute the following command:
+To run the server, execute the following commands:
 Ports, IPs and other configurations can be changed using runtime parameters.

 ```bash